||Further Information and Contacts|

 IDA Ireland is funded mainly from Exchequer allocations each year, with additional funding coming from property sales, grant refunds and a small portion from EU funds.1.6 What is the impact of Foreign Direct Investment on the Irish economy?

-Over 1,000 IDA supported companies in Ireland employ 161,112 people.
+Over 1,100 IDA supported companies in Ireland employ 161,112 people.
+Since late last year, IDA has also taken on responsibility for 55 companies in the Shannon region, bringing total employment at IDA client companies to 166,184 people.
 These companies accounted for exports of over €121 billion.
 IDA client companies spend €21 billion per annum in the Irish economy - €8 billion on payroll.

 What major contributions has FDI made to Ireland?